drycc-archive/fluentd/README.md

 To turn off the drycc output plugin set the following environment variable to a non-empty string value
 * DISABLE_DRYCC_OUTPUT

-### Disable sending log or metrics data to nsq
+### Disable sending log data to redis
-To turn off sending log or metrics data to nsq set the following environment variable to "false"
+To turn off sending log data to redis set the following environment variable to "false"
-* SEND_LOGS_TO_NSQ
-* SEND_METRICS_TO_NSQ
+* SEND_LOGS_TO_REDIS

 ## Plugins